Skip to content

 Bushmills Distillery is a fabulous location to tour if you’re a fan of whiskey or a history lover!
 It is the Home of Bushmills Whiskey.
-The old Bushmills Distillery was granted a licence by King James the first in 1608 to distil whiskey – hence its special 1608 bottle.
+King James the First granted the old Bushmills Distillery a licence in 1608 to distil whiskey – hence its special 1608 bottle.

-Bushmills is considered one of the oldest distilleries in the world due to this license and it is in fine company with other distilleries around Ireland for the name of the oldest distillery in the world.
+Due to this license, Bushmills is considered one of the oldest distilleries in the world, and it is in fine company with other distilleries around Ireland for the title.

 Take a tour of Bushmills Distillery

-If you’re tempted by a Bushmills factory tour – we can highly recommend it.
-The video above shows the bar just off the Bushmills Distillery Shop where gifts are sold. why not consider a tour of distilleries in Ireland – there would be worse ways to spend a few days! 🙂
+If a Bushmills factory tour tempts you – we can highly recommend it.
+The video above shows the bar just off the Bushmills Distillery Shop, where gifts are sold.
+Why not consider a tour of distilleries in Ireland?
+There would be worse ways to spend a few days there! 🙂

-All of the whiskey that is bottled under the Bushmills name is produced at the Bushmills Distillery and it uses water drawn from Saint Columb’s Rill which is a tributary of the River Bush.
-At first, people might think that it is weird to visit this place as a tourist destination, but since it is considered one of the oldest distilleries in the world, there is plenty of history to uncover.
+All of the whiskey bottled under the Bushmills name is produced at the Bushmills Distillery, which uses water drawn from Saint Columb’s Rill, a tributary of the River Bush.
+At first, people might think that visiting this place as a tourist destination is weird, but since it is considered one of the oldest distilleries in the world, there is plenty of history to uncover.

 • The History of Old Bushmills Distillery